 Contact the agency to get information on buying or renting a home, receive support from the Fair Housing Act for Persons with Disabilities, and also get free, general information about housing options and solutions.

-For more information on housing resources, call the Florida Housing Finance Corporation at 850.488.4197.
+For more information on or rent assistance housing resources, call the Florida Housing Finance Corporation at 850.488.4197.

 Financial aid may be available from ACCESS Florida, which is run by Department of Children and Families.
 This organization can also support the disabled, provided conditions are met by the applicants.
 This may be the primary government agency that distributes cash assistance and other benefits.
 Food, grants, housing support, and medical care can all be provided to those that need help.

 - The state's Food Assistance Program helps income qualified disabled individuals and families purchase the groceries and nutritional foods they need for their health.